 Zaar (or zar) – a custom that involves an individual (usually female) possessed by a spirit.
 The zaar ritual releases the individual of the spirit, or protects them from the spirit, through ritual music and dance.
 Observed in Egypt, Sudan, Somalia, southern Iran and other parts of the Middle East.

 Zaghareet – A high-pitched ululation done with the tongue.
 It is a sound of celebration associated with weddings, parties, and other joyful occasions in Arabian countries.
 American bellydancers like to zaghareet at dance events to show appreciation for a dancer’s performance.
 However, in the Middle East, zaghareet is not a show of applause at music and dance performances.
-It’s celebratory when getting good news, or at a joyous event, for example, “as the bride and groom entered the reception hall, they were greeted with loud zaghareet from the guests.”
+It’s celebratory when getting good news, or at a joyous event, for example, “as the bride and groom entered the room, they were greeted with loud zaghareet by many of the guests.”
 Singular is zagharoot.

 Zeffah – (also zeffa, zaffa, zaffah) Arabic meaning “procession”.
 Traditional procession leading the bride through the streets from her home to her new life with her husband.
 The procession traditionally involves dancers and musicians, as well as family and friends leading the bride.
 Nowadays, the zeffah is done in a banquet hall, hotel, or other facility where a wedding would be held.